f4rh4d-4hmed/DhakaFlix-Searcher/README.md

+⚠️This product is still under development and its only for DFlix for the time being.
 # DhakaFlix Searcher

 DhakaFlix Searcher is a web application that allows users to search for files like movies, anime, games, and more across multiple servers of [DhakaFlix](http://172.16.50.4/).
 This project uses Flask for the backend and multithreading to improve search speed by querying servers concurrently.